rhyshawkins/rhyshawkins.github.io/_projects/6_project.md

 # Overview

-At the level of PhD, I encourage students to put forward their own ideas for research as at some level successful completion should demonstrate that you are capabable both of performing research but also initiating it.
-That said, I provide here some general themes under the following general headings for a PhD that I would be happy to supervise and look forward to discussing these opportunities with you should you be interested.
+I do not have any open positions for a PhD at present but if you are interested in the general topics outlined below then please get in touch.
 Please also note the admission deadlines below for the PhD program at the ANU.

 ## Numerical Simulation and High Performance Computing